Starting June 19th our new schedule will be:

 Thanks to a generous bequest from Northbook resident Howard Peltz, the Collaboratory houses the Peltz Digital Suite, a set of two rooms located within the makerspace.
 The Peltz Digitization Room allows you to convert your old media to digital, while the Peltz Digital Media Lab provides you with the tools to create and edit digital media: spoken word, photos, movies, images, and sound recordings.

-Use of these rooms is first come, first served, and you must be present to monitor your project at all times.
-Speak to staff in the Collaboratory when you arrive, and they can sign you into a room.
+You must be present to monitor your project at all times.
+Speak to staff in the Collaboratory when you arrive, and they will sign you into a room.

 Peltz Digitization Room